-A candidate can reflect their understanding by highlighting the importance of user-centricity, user research, customer journeys and usability testing.
-The candidate must explain how UX design creates a difference – for the user and the organisation at large!
+A candidate can reflect on their understanding by highlighting the importance of human-centered design examples, user research, customer journeys, and ux honeycomb.
+The candidate must explain how UX design creates a difference – for the user and the organization at large!
 An excellent way to prepare is by imagining to explain UX design to people from other disciplines.
 This practice can help the candidate answer UX design interview questions in a way that’s acceptable for everyone.

-Answer: the candidate can be asked to determine the differences between UX design and other design fields, such as graphic design.
-The interviewer can also ask the difference between UI and UX.
+Answer: The candidate can be asked to determine the differences between UX design and other design fields, such as the difference between graphic designer and ui ux designer.
+The interviewer can also ask about the full form of UI.
 If these questions are posed, then the interviewer can differentiate between the two.
 The focus of the candidate’s answer should base on the position that he/she is being hired for.

-Answer: the interviewer will be very interested in how the candidates utilise design thinking to solve the problems.
+Answer: the interviewer will be very interested in how the candidates utilize design thinking to solve the problems.

-Remember, there are no wrong answers here as different UX designers utilise different UX methodologies and strategies.
-Ideally, the candidate should reflect a well-thought-out approach of their work to the interviewer.
-The candidate should cover all the essential steps in the process – from user research, personas to wireframes, prototypes and analysis.
+Remember, there are no wrong answers here as different UX designers utilize different 6d process and strategies.
+Ideally, the candidate should reflect a well-thought-out approach to their work to the interviewer.
+The candidate should cover all the essential steps in the process – from user research, what is persona in design thinking to best wireframing tool, free prototyping tools, and analysis.
 While talking through the process, the candidate must show they envision a product or service for the users at all times.

 Question: Do you consider yourself a team player?

-Answer: this is one of those UX design interview questions that helps the interviewer understand how well the candidate works with their teammates.
-Throughout the design process, the candidate will work with teammates approaching the project differently, so it’s imperative to empathise and comprehend different perspectives.
-A candidate cannot be reluctant and should emphasise communication and openness to change.
+Answer: This is one of those UX design interview questions that helps the interviewer understand how well the candidate works with their teammates.
+Throughout the design process, the candidate will work with teammates approaching the project differently, so it’s imperative to empathize and comprehend different perspectives.
+A candidate cannot be reluctant and should emphasize communication and openness to change.
 Taking a page out of some real-life examples will help.

 Question: Do you practice universal design?

-Answer: accessibility is an essential cornerstone in UX, that’s why this question is posed amongst important UX design interview questions.
-A UX designer is responsible for making the product, service or experience as accessible as possible.
-Ultimately, the universal design reflects well on the organisation; targeting a wider audience.
-As a candidate, one must know to integrate universal design apart from the design principles in their work.
-It also helps if one can reflect it to the product or service of the organisation.
+Answer: Accessibility in ux is an essential cornerstone in UX, that’s why this question is posed among important UX design interview questions.
+A UX designer is responsible for making the product, service, or experience as accessible as possible.
+Ultimately, the universal design principles reflect well on the organization; targeting a wider audience.
+As a candidate, one must know to integrate universal design apart from the user experience design principles in their work.
+It also helps if one can reflect on the product or service of the organization.

 Question: What would you improve in our product?

-Answer: this is one of those intimidating UX design interview questions, but you don’t have to fret.
-Please think of this as an excellent opportunity to show the interviewers how one can add value to the product or service after they’ve researched the organisation.
-It confirms the candidate’s genuine enthusiasm in the role!
+Answer: This is one of those intimidating UX design interview questions, but you don’t have to fret.
+Please think of this as an excellent opportunity to show the interviewers how one can add value to the product or service after they’ve researched the organization.
+It confirms the candidate’s genuine enthusiasm for the role!
 The candidate can either identify things they think require improvement, along with a plan of action as to how they would do so or how they might various usability tests to review the current design’s performance.
 The candidates must ask the right questions to corroborate their assumptions.
-Once those assumptions have been confirmed/remodelled, they can demonstrate your thought processes to deliver potential solutions.
+Once those assumptions have been confirmed/remodeled, they can demonstrate your thought processes to deliver potential solutions.

 Apart from the above-mentioned UX design interview questions, the only way to stay at the top of your game is by continually learning as UX design is a rapidly evolving field.
-One of the many senior UX designer interview questions recruiters ask is how they make time for continuous development?
-These Senior UX Designers prepare a mental list of their inspirational favourites: from podcasts, YouTubers, bloggers or personal contacts.
+One of the many senior UX designer interview questions recruiters ask is how they make time for continuous development.
+These Senior UX Designers prepare a mental list of their inspirational favorites: from podcasts, YouTubers, bloggers, or personal contacts.